 requested depending on the patient’s genetic background, such as cystic

 Ovarian Reserve Testing

 - Clomiphene Citrate Challenge Test.
-This test entails the oral (by mouth) administration of 100 milligrams of clomiphene citrate on menstrual cycle days 5-9.
+This test requires patient to take 100 mg of clomiphene citrate on menstrual cycle days 5-9.
 Blood levels of FSH are measured on cycle day 3 and again on cycle day 10.
-Elevated blood levels of FSH on cycle day 3 or cycle day 10 are associated with reduced pregnancy rates with both ovulation induction therapy and ART.
+Elevated blood levels of FSH on cycle day 3 or cycle day 10 are associated with reduced pregnancy rates.

 - Anti-Mullerian Hormone Test (AMH).
-Anti-Mullerian hormone levels are thought to reflect the size of the remaining pool of oocytes a woman might have.
-This test can be performed at any time of the cycle.
-Women with higher AMH values tend to produce more eggs.
+Anti-Mullerian hormone levels are thought to reflect the remaining number of eggs.
+This test can be performed on any day of the cycle.

 LINKS: ASRM FACT SHEETS